Get Over 250 Recipes

-As it turns out, what comes out of the body is just as important as what goes in.
+What comes out of the body is just as important as what goes in.

+In other words, the frequency, consistency, and color of your stool can be important markers of disharmony or disease.
 Learning to understand what your bowel movements are telling you can empower you to make healthier choices in diet and lifestyle!

 The more time that waste material spends in the colon, the drier it becomes.
 According to the Bristol Stool Scale, when stool is hard to pass, this may indicate constipation.
 When stools are lumpy and small or nut-sized, it can also be a sign that you could benefit from a speedier transit time.

 In the ancient tradition of Chinese medicine, bowel movement frequency and stool consistency help a practitioner to identify the underlying cause of a disorder.

-When it comes to constipation, key signs can signal what is necessary to bring the body back into balance.
+When constipation involves Liver energy, it is essential to address stress.
 Because the Liver regulates the smooth flow of energy throughout the body, a congested Liver can mean congested energy.
-As it turns out, in Chinese medicine the Liver also plays a large role in our emotional balance.
+In Chinese medicine, the Liver also plays a large role in our emotional balance.